TheHarishAravind/7515QCA-Assessment2/index.md

 ![Image](missingimage.png)

 This project is related to mine because Woojer has a very similar approach to my design intent; make people 'feel' the music.
 The device assists people feel the music on their body.
 Woojer markets itself as 'The ultimate on-the-go, hi-fidelity, powerful haptic…well, Strap!'.
 Woojer strap varies in the way that it does not concentrate on a specific part of the body, but can be worn wherever the user can.
-It also does not include people with ASD (Austism Spectrum Disorder) and people with hearing disabilities.
+While Woojer is stylish, It is not a style statement or a beauty accesory.

 ### Related project 2 ###
 #### **Skoog** ####